Skip Navigation

 Mencken's Correspondence

 H.L.
-Mencken wrote well over 100,00 letters and, like all his other writing, his correspondence ranged across many subjects.
+Mencken wrote well over 100,000 letters and, like his other writing, his correspondence ranged across many subjects.
 He discussed government and the law, philology and economics, politics (local, regional, national, and international), literature and music, and food and drink.
-A complete list of authors is in the Mencken Room and the curator is always available to answer questions.
+A complete list of correspondents is in the Mencken Room.
 A small selection of letters is also available in the H.L.
 Mencken Collection on Digital Maryland.

 Mencken's typewriter on display in the H. L. Mencken Room